Justice Prisoner and Alien Transportation System

-The Justice Prisoner and Alien Transportation System (JPATS), nicknamed "Con Air", is a United States Marshals Service airline charged with the transportation of persons in legal custody among prisons, detention centers, courthouses, and other locations.
+The The Justice Prisoner Air Transportation System, formerly Justice Prisoner and Alien Transportation System (JPATS), nicknamed "Con Air", is a United States Marshals Service (USMS) airline charged with the transportation of persons in legal custody between prisons, detention centers, courthouses, and other locations.
 It is the largest prison transport network in the world.
 Though primarily used by the Federal Bureau of Prisons or U.S. Immigration and Customs Enforcement, JPATS also assists military and state law enforcement.
+Marshals involved in prisoner transportation are referred to as Aviation Enforcement Officers (AEOs).

 The agency is managed by the USMS out of the JPATS headquarters in Kansas City, Missouri.
 JPATS was formed in 1995 from the merger of the Marshals Service air fleet with that of the Immigration and Naturalization Service.
 JPATS completes more than 260,000 prisoner/alien movements per year.
 Air fleet operations are located in Oklahoma City, Oklahoma, with hubs in Las Vegas, Nevada; Puerto Rico and the Virgin Islands.
 Additionally, the Federal Transfer Center at Oklahoma City's Will Rogers World Airport was built especially to facilitate prisoner transport on JPATS.

-Usually, the airline employs Boeing 737-400 aircraft to transport convicts and illegal residents of the United States for extradition.
-Smaller jets and turboprops are also used to transport individual prisoners who are considered particularly dangerous or notorious, as well as individuals in the witness protection program.
+Usually, the airline employs Boeing 737 aircraft to transport convicts and illegal residents of the United States for extradition and/or deportation.
+Smaller jets and turboprops may also be used to transport individual prisoners who are considered particularly dangerous or notorious, as well as individuals in the witness protection program.

-According to the Boeing Jetliner Databook, JPATS operates three Boeing 737s.
-JPATS also operates an additional Saab 2000 turboprop.
+According to the Marshals Service, JPATS owns and operates four Boeing 737s.

 JPATS aircraft use the ICAO designator DOJ with the callsign JUSTICE.

 History and evolution

-On November 1, 1919, San Francisco Police officer (and future barnstormer) Ivan R. Gates became the first to transport a prisoner by air, one James Kelly (convicted for carry concealed weapons), from Alameda to the waiting arms of San Francisco Police Chief D. A. White.
+On November 1, 1919, San Francisco Police officer (and future barnstormer) Ivan R. Gates became the first to transport a prisoner by air, one James Kelly (convicted of carrying concealed weapons), from Alameda to San Francisco.

 Prior to the existence of JPATS, the air transport of federal inmates over long distances was complicated.
 The process required an escort by two U.S. Marshals, accompanying the inmate on a regular passenger airplane.
 This posed numerous problems, including danger to civilians, a backlog of marshals needed to perform such escorts, and a high taxpayer expense.

 On August 20, 1985, the U.S. Marshals were offered a transfer from the Federal Aviation Administration (FAA) of a Boeing 727 aircraft.
 Though no purpose was originally designated for this plane, one official had the idea of using it for the mass transportation of federal inmates.
 JPATS' predecessor was the National Prisoner Transportation System of the U.S. Marshals Service.

 The airline ultimately improved the efficiency of inmate transportation and made the sight of a shackled commercial airline passenger largely a thing of the past.
 For a plane full of 200 inmates, only 12 marshals are required.
-Marshals are trained with aircraft emergency procedures very similar to those flight attendants learn to protect the aircraft's occupants.
+Marshals are trained with aircraft emergency procedures very similar to those flight attendants learn to protect the aircraft's occupants, though no data shows the efficiency of this training.